pyodide/pyodide/docs/development/meta-yaml.md

 A list of executables that are required when building a package.

-Note that this key exists just to tell users which executables are required to build a certain package, and it doesn't install the executable, unlike conda.
+Note that unlike conda, specifying executables in this key doesn't actually install any of them.
+This key exists to halt build earlier if required executables are not available.

 ## `test`